jasonbdaniels/adelyns-first-bd/food-ware.md

-# Feature Name
+# Food-ware

 - **Date**: Feb.
 5, 2017
 - **Status**: *Ready*

 ## Description

-Plates and untinsles to eat food on for birthday party.
+Plates and utensils to eat food on for birthday party.

 ## Purpose

-Provide throw away tupperware for eating.
+Provide throw away Tupperware for eating.

 ## Related